 - Determine how to apprise unit leadership of progress.

-Is IA responsible for certifying my unit as compliant with SPG 601.27 and the supporting standards?
+Is IA responsible for certifying my unit as compliant or aligned with SPG 601.27 and the supporting standards?

 No. IA will not carry out any certification process.
 Units are encouraged to conduct a voluntary